kingsdigitallab/alice-thornton/frontend/posts/blog/2024-02-01-AnniversaryBlog.md

 ## Writing to her Cousin, Lord Danby, in 1689

 A decade on, in July 1689 we find Alice Thornton writing to her cousin, Lord Danby, who was then President of the royal Council, under William and Mary.
 She was thanking him for helping her only son, Robert, find a position on a naval ship which was heading to Spain: ‘He assured me he found all persons in the ship very devout at prayers and sermon’.
 In 1688 Robert was being pursued for his debts which might explain why Alice was happy for Lord Danby’s help ‘putting him … so far away’.
+This letter is held by the British Library.

 According to *Book Three: The Second Book of My Widowed Consition*, she also wrote to Lord Danby, who now had the title of Marquess of Carmarthen, in September 1689.
 This time she was seeking his help advancing her son-in-law, Thomas Comber, in the church.[^5] Comber worked on this connection too, making Danby a godfather to one of his children, and his patronage was partly responsible for Comber being made Dean of York in 1691.[^6]